 - Use a series of SMART objectives (specific, measurable, agreed, realistic, time-limited) to control progress.
 This helps to identify problem areas that you can then focus on.

-Draw up a critical path diagram showing the order tasks must be completed in
+Draw up a 'critical path', showing the order that tasks must be completed in

 - By agreeing some working assumptions, your team can start work on different bits of the jigsaw puzzle.

 - For bigger projects involving several people, use a project management package (eg Microsoft Project).
 This allows you to schedule in factors such as people’s other commitments.
 You can then spot likely delays and bottlenecks.

 As the project proceeds, you usually need to adjust the spec and planning assumptions

 - When you show customers the prototype, you may be forced to re-think the whole product in the light of feedback received.

 - Keep asking yourself if the project will meet its commercial objectives.

 Test proposed designs to see if they can be manufactured cost-effectively